akononovicius/physRisk-content-repository/articles/2011/unidirectional-kirman-model.md

 additional parameters \\\(  \alpha \\\) (tolerance for piracy) and
-\\\(  Y\_0 \\\) (charity) not discussed in this text, but considered in the [another one](/what-can-the-bass-diffusion-model-tell-us-about-piracy "Aleksejus Kononovičius: What can the Bass diffusion model tell us about piracy?")
+\\\(  Y\_0 \\\) (charity) not discussed in this text, but considered in the [another one](/what-can-the-bass-diffusion-model-tell-us-about-piracy "Aleksejus Kononovicius: What can the Bass diffusion model tell us about piracy?")
 (Bass curves are plotted while not taking these into account).

 [html5-interactive